-In Japanese, the name Cujo can be written in katakana as クージョ (Kūjo).
+In Japanese, the name Cujo is written in katakana as クージョ (Kūjo).

 - ク (ku) – represents the "Cu" sound.